nguyenkaos/pythonnote/sphinx/Style_Script.rst

     - Sublime text : very beautiful interface, Python syntax highlighting, Python plugins.
     - vim : for all *linuxer*
     - NotePad++ : I always use this editor although my friends mocking me :(( Having a perfect NppFPT for virtual machine, and mostly it has an option to backup all my source code each time I do Ctrl+S.
     - Pycharm : Full-featured IDE for Python.
-I tried it once, a very nice interface and efficient but it's so slow.
+I tried it once, a very nice interface, autocorrect following PEP8 standart, and efficient but it's so slow.